3vot/clay/readme.md

 ### Clay is an innovation on how we build Salesforce Apps using Javascript

-**When I imagined Clay, I taught of how the perfect developer experience should be.**
+**When I imagined Clay, I taught of the perfect developer experience**<br/>
 Let us know how close we got @rodriguezartav

 * Finally!
-A Development Server to build Visualforce Apps from your own computer.
+A Development Server to build Visualforce Apps locally ( read localhost ).
 * Finally!!
 Simply Upload apps and assets as Static Resource, painless and wonderfull; No need to think.
 * Finally!!!
 The technology to build Enterprise Apps with Javascript in a Modular, maintanable way.
 * Finally!!!!
 Forget about Limits and reuse over 80,000 JS Libs and hundreds of Third Party Services.